Lukvang/LoggingFramework/README.md

 # Error Logger

-This is a simple logging framework to log exceptions, general logs, and API requests.
+This is a simple logging framework to log exceptions, general logs, and API requests for Salesforce.

 ## Install link